Getty Images/iStockphoto

 Some enterprises, however, want more.
 They want to develop their own generative AI applications, tools that understand their business and can be used in conjunction with one another to drive decision-making.

-To do so, they not only need access to their data but also to easily and efficiently find the right data to train an individual model.
+To do so, they not only need access to their data but also must easily and efficiently find the right data to train an individual model.
 That's where databases can support AI development.

-Technologies such as graph processing, vector search and text search enable data discovery for AI models and applications, which includes both structured data such as financial records as well as unstructured data such as text, images and audio files.
+Technologies such as graph processing, vector search and text search enable data discovery for AI models and applications, which includes both structured data, such as financial records, and unstructured data, such as text, images and audio files.

-In response, vector search has become a core component of many databases over the past year with AWS, Databricks and Oracle among the many vendors that have added vector search capabilities to help deliver the relevant data needed to train generative AI models and applications.
+In response, vector search has become a core component of many databases over the past year.
+AWS, Databricks and Oracle are among the many vendors that have added vector search capabilities to deliver the relevant data needed to train generative AI models and applications.

 Now, Google Cloud is not just working to add vector search to its Spanner database but also doing so in concert with other technologies that make data retrieval more efficient.